For speaker availability and bookings see the Contact page.

 As the culture of medicine has evolved to newly recognize the role of patients in all aspects of health and care, explorations of patient engagement have expanded beyond my traditional topics of “Let Patients Help” and health data rights.
 As a foundation issue in health and care, the role of the patient touches everything.
 Recently added topics:

 - Palliative Care: Let patients tell us what care really means.
-First keynote on this subject was to Compassionate Care Coalition of California in June; standing ovation.
+First keynote on this subject was to Compassionate Care Coalition of California; standing ovation.
 Video available on request.

 - Genomics and Precision Medicine: This knowledge really is power.
 I survived kidney cancer and nobody knows why.
 What’s becoming newly possible?

 - The opioid crisis: integrating behavioral and primary care.
 Since 2012 I’ve been a patient voice in the Agency for Healthcare Research & Quality (AHRQ)’s project to merge behavioral and mental health into primary care, the Integration Academy.
 The project has renewed urgency in the era of surging opioid deaths.
 Beyond opioids, all behavioral and mental health problems dramatically affect the patient’s role in health and care: Who can perform any job well if they have mood problems or worse?
 In this extremely current time-sensitive talk I will share the perspectives of the academics, clinicians and financial experts I’ve worked with and specific next steps providers can take.